Tushar4059x/Shiftora-website/content/blog/email-automation-ultimate-guide.md

 ---
 title: "Email Automation: The Ultimate Guide to Saving 10+ Hours Per Week"
 slug: "email-automation-ultimate-guide"
-metaTitle: "Email Automation Guide: Save 10+ Hours Per Week | ScaletrailAI"
+metaTitle: "Email Automation Guide: Save 10+ Hours Per Week | ShiftoraAI"
 metaDescription: "Learn how to automate your email workflow.
 Complete guide covering tools, templates, sequences, and strategies to save 10+ hours every week."
 excerpt: "Email consumes 28% of the average workday.
 Here's how to take most of it off your plate with smart automation."
-author: "ScaletrailAI Team"
+author: "ShiftoraAI Team"
 publishDate: "2024-12-15"
 readTime: "13 min read"
 category: "Implementation Guide"